Tsunami: Meteorological

-Man-made or triggered tsunamis
+Human-made or triggered tsunamis

-There have been studies of the potential of the induction of and at least one actual attempt to create tsunami waves as a tectonic weapon.
+The accidental Halifax Explosion in 1917 triggered an 18 metre high tsunami in the harbour at Halifax, Nova Scotia, Canada.

-In World War II, the New Zealand Military Forces initiated Project Seal, which attempted to create small tsunamis with explosives in the area of today's Shakespear Regional Park; the attempt failed.
+There have been studies of the potential for the use of explosives to induce tsunamis as a tectonic weapon.
+As early as World War II (1939–1945), consideration of the use of conventional explosives was explored, and New Zealand's military forces initiated Project Seal, which attempted to create small tsunamis with explosives in the area of what is now Shakespear Regional Park at the tip of the Whangaparāoa Peninsula in the Auckland Region of New Zealand; the attempt failed.